yguitton/training-material/topics/single-cell/tutorials/pseudobulk-analysis/tutorial.md

 In the following step, we’ll demonstrate how to subset the AnnData object by cell type before reapplying the pseudobulk workflow.
 In the hands-on example, we will filter for pDCs.
 To extract NCMs instead, you can follow the exact same steps, but set the *"Value"* parameter to `Non_Classical_Monocyte`, which corresponds to the annotation of that cell type.

-If you would like to extract **all annotated clusters at once**, for example to analyse each of them independently, refer to the tip box below titled **“Split AnnData object by cluster or other observation key into a collection”**.
+If you would like to extract all annotated clusters at once, for example to analyse each of them independently, refer to the tip box below titled **“Split AnnData object by cluster or other observation key into a collection”**.

 ## Extracting observations of interest as AnnData object